1914

 06 09 14 Xavier ‘Gastofer’ Mayssonnie (France): The only Toulouse player in France’s first Five nations game.
 Adjutant 259ème Regiment d’Infanterie.
 KIA Meuse

-16 09 14 James Laidlaw Huggan (Scotland): London Scottish wing who scored a try against in March 1914.
+16 09 14 James Laidlaw Huggan (Scotland): London Scottish wing who scored a try against England in March 1914.
 RAMC.
 Killed at the Battle of Aisne

 17 09 14 Charles Edward Wilson, Legion d’Honneur (England): Blackheath forward.
 Captain in the Royal West Surrey.
 Killed at the Battle of Aisne